karimmik/SAT_GA/README.md

 - Latex file
 - Sources

-The documentation describe the basic principles of a theory and the implementation of the solution to the solution.
+The documentation describe the basic principles of a theory and the implementation of the solution to the problem.
 It also describe the perfomance and quality of solution.
-In fact it is describe the project more fullful, it is written in Czech language.